 In addition, there's no shortage of new construction in the Nutmeg State—it’s everywhere.
 The newest wave of development, however, is happening along the southwest strip—from Greenwich to Bridgeport and New Haven, with quite a bit going on near Waterbury and Hartford, too.
 The least happenin' part of Connecticut at the moment appears to be the east side, where you won't find a whole lot of new excitement.
 But hey, maybe that’s your thing.

 The consensus about Connecticuters is that they're wealthy and well-educated.
 Of course, that’s what you get when you’re home to Yale University, one of the finest Ivy League schools–depending on who you ask.
-Apparently, half the population identifies more with New York, and the other half with New England, according to residents on city-data.com.
+Apparently, half the population identifies more with New York, and the other half with New England.
 You'll find a mix of people here – from the “uppity” to the "down to earth" flannel fans.

 Many would say that the hoity-toityness is pretty real, though.
 And the state can at times give off a strong highfalutin vibe (depending on where you are, of course).
 One real-life Connecticut resident complained about the "wannabees in green pants who act like they're in The Great Gatsby."
 But hey, chances are that you can find that in nearly every state.
 Or, if that’s your scene, then pack your bags, Jay Gatsby.